engpok/Tour-Doc/TourDocHelp.md

 # Tour Journaler — Help

-Tour Journaler lets you document a walking/food/biking/etc tour with your pinned locations on a map, breadcrumb trail, photos and notes:
+Tour Journaler lets you document a walking/food/biking/snowshoeing/etc tour with your pinned locations on a map, breadcrumb trail, photos and notes:

 - 🔴 **Record tour**
   - **Mark(pin)** locations with button tap
   - document with photos and/or notes.
 - 🗺️ **View saved tours**
-  - Numbered pins on the map show marked locations
+  - Pins on the map show marked locations
   - List of Pins, photos and notes.
   - Get directions to any pinned location.
   - Export photos to the Photos app.